mfornace/rebind/README.md

 It seems that there are two use cases, one with `std::any` within C++, one with `Scalar` and maybe a couple other limited types for Python.
 This would indicate that `Value` should only be used for the test interaction and `std::any` should be used for most C++ to C++ operations.
 If that's true, the next question would be if `std::any` is useful within `Value`.
 I don't know if it's very common to pass test results to other tests in Python.
 Probably not.
 Would just do it directly in C++.
 Yeah... seems like `std::any` is not very useful to put in the `Value`.

 It does seem OK to put vector and binary types in the `Value`.
 Even though they're not useful for logging, they're useful for parametrization and return values of tests.
-However, wouldn't we want `ToValue` to translate a vector to a string for logging but to a vector for output?
+However, wouldn't we want `ToOutput` to translate a vector to a string for logging but to a vector for output?
 That might indicate that the logger can accept only `Scalar`...?
-Or we could keep it as one type and 1) enforce always going to a vector, which is slow but not wrong, or 2) put a bool in the signature for `ToValue` to indicate whether it's just for logging.
+Or we could keep it as one type and 1) enforce always going to a vector, which is slow but not wrong, or 2) put a bool in the signature for `ToOutput` to indicate whether it's just for logging.
 If we split the type, can't log the return value necessarily (unless it's one of `Scalar`).

 ##### Thoughts